apache/doris/new-docs/en/data-operate/import/import-scenes/local-file-load.md

 The HOST:PORT involved in this method should be the HTTP protocol port.

-- Public cloud users must use the HTTP protocol port of the Compute Node (BE), which is 8040 by default.
+- BE's HTTP protocol port, the default is 8040.
-- Private deployment users can use the HTTP protocol port of Leader Node (FE), which is 8030 by default.
-However, it must be ensured that the network of the machine where the client is located can connect to the machine where the Compute Node is located.
+- FE's HTTP protocol port, the default is 8030.
+However, it must be ensured that the network of the machine where the client is located can connect to the machine where the BE is located.

 In this document, we use the [curl](https://curl.se/docs/manpage.html) command as an example to demonstrate how to import data.